rails/rails/guides/source/active_record_querying.md

 Another example would be if you wanted multiple workers handling the same processing queue.
 You could have each worker handle 10000 records by setting the appropriate `:start` option on each worker.

-NOTE: The +:include+ option allows you to name associations that should be loaded alongside with the models.
+NOTE: The `:include` option allows you to name associations that should be loaded alongside with the models.

-#### +find_in_batches+
+#### `find_in_batches`

-The +find_in_batches+ method is similar to +find_each+, since both retrieve batches of records.
-The difference is that +find_in_batches+ yields _batches_ to the block as an array of models, instead of individually.
+The `find_in_batches` method is similar to `find_each`, since both retrieve batches of records.
+The difference is that `find_in_batches` yields _batches_ to the block as an array of models, instead of individually.
 The following example will yield to the supplied block an array of up to 1000 invoices at a time, with the final block containing any remaining invoices:

 ```ruby
 # Give add_invoices an array of 1000 invoices at a time